occrp/id-backend/README.md

 ## Databases

- * MySQL for tickets and accounts.
+ * SQLite/MySQL/PostgreSQL for tickets and accounts.
  * ElasticSearch for document storage.
- * Neo4j for graph storage.

 ## Testing